Most cold emails end up in the spam folders or trash – never to be seen again.

 Let’s be honest; this is how most cold email templates sound…

-This cold email template ticked some boxes we highlighted earlier, such as starting with an outline and identifying their challenges or pain points.
+This cold email template ticked some boxes we highlighted earlier, such as identifying the prospect’s challenges or pain points.

 But did you make it to the end of the email?
 Or can you picture your client hitting the back button before the end?
 Let’s see how you could improve on the standard cold email template.